xapids/Hub-Public/Nano Banana/README.md

 ### Output Structure

 The output is a Markdown-formatted "Inventory List" divided into three strict categories.
-You will copy-paste this output into the *Image → JSON Extractor* in the next step.
+You will copy-paste this output into the *Integration Prompt* in the next step.

 A. Architecture & Openings (The Shell)
 * **Windows & Doors:** Exact counts of every opening.